Get started with Python

 Unlike the Pdftools SDK or the Pdftools SDK Shell Tool, the Toolbox add-on requires a license key for both evaluation and full use.
 To request a license key, follow these steps:

-- Reach out to the sales team through the Contact page and mark the Toolbox add-on as the product of your interest for a trial license.
+- Contact the sales team through the Contact page and mark the Toolbox add-on as the product of your interest for a trial license.

 If you already have a license key and you need to copy it, review Find the license key.